Reversible cellular automaton: Abstract algebra

 For instance, this is true for the two operations in which operation → returns its right argument and operation ← returns its left argument.
+These axioms generalize the defining axiom (for a single binary operation) of a central groupoid.

 As Boykett argues, any one-dimensional reversible cellular automaton is equivalent to an automaton in rectangular form, in which the cells are offset a half unit at each time step, and in which both the forward and reverse evolution of the automaton have neighborhoods with just two cells, the cells a half unit away in each direction.
 If a reversible automaton has neighborhoods larger than two cells, it can be simulated by a reversible automaton with smaller neighborhoods and more states per cell, in which each cell of the simulating automaton simulates a contiguous block of cells in the simulated automaton.
 The two axioms of a semicentral bigroupoid are exactly the conditions required on the forward and reverse transition functions of these two-cell neighborhoods to be the reverses of each other.
 That is, every semicentral bigroupoid defines a reversible cellular automaton in rectangular form, in which the transition function of the automaton uses the → operation to combine the two cells of its neighborhood, and in which the ← operation similarly defines the reverse dynamics of the automaton.
 Every one-dimensional reversible cellular automaton is equivalent to one in this form.

 Boykett used this algebraic formulation as the basis for algorithms that exhaustively list all possible inequivalent reversible cellular automata.